procount/pinn/README.md

 2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.
 If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode".
 To prevent this you can append `disablesafemode` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.

+#### How to access the shell or SSH into NOOBS

+1. Even if the NOOBS GUI is launched, the busybox shell can still be accessed by pressing CTRL-ALT-F2.
+Use CTL-ALT-F1 to get back to the gui.

+2. You can now also SSH into the NOOBS basic busybox shell.
+To enable this feature, add `ssh` to the argument list in the recovery.cmdline.
+SSH is also accessible from the rescueshell, but allow 5 seconds after boot to allow the network to establish.
+NOOBS SSH does not store any keys so it takes a while to connect at first after each boot as it generates new keys for that session.

+Use the username of 'root' and password 'raspberry' to login to the shell via the console or SSH.

+#### How to use NOOBS Headlessly (VNC)

+It is possible to access NOOBS without a keyboard and mouse using VNC over a network.

+Append `vncinstall` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
+Using `forcetrigger` in addition can be useful as it is not always easy to connect quickly enough to see the splash screen and hold the shift key remotely.
+This will force you to use VNC to continue the boot process into your installed OS on each boot, so it is best to remove `forcetrigger` once the required OS's have been installed.
+Alternatively you could use `gpiotriggerenable`.

 #### How to enable using the GPIO to trigger entering Recovery Mode

 To force Recovery Mode to be entered on boot and to show the NOOBS interface, you normally press the `SHIFT` key during bootup.
 If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the NOOBS interface to be displayed on boot: